Ron Wileman: York

-Hull
+Hull F.C.

-Wileman was signed by Hull for a fee of £25,000.
+Wileman was signed by Hull F.C. for a fee of £25,000.

 He won his first honours with the club in the 1979 BBC2 Floodlit Trophy, playing in the 13–3 win against Hull Kingston Rovers in the final.

 Wileman played in the 1980 Challenge Cup final in a 5–10 defeat Hull Kingston Rovers.
 Wileman is usually remembered in this game for his late tackle on Roger Millward, which broke Millward's jaw.

 Wileman played in the 12–4 win against Hull Kingston Rovers in the 1981–82 John Player Trophy final.
 He scored the only try in the game, which is regarded as one of the most memorable moments of his career.
 He also played in the 1981–82 Challenge Cup final against Widnes, which ended in a 14–14 draw, but missed out on the replay due to injury.

 Wileman played in the 13–2 win over Castleford in the 1983 Yorkshire Cup final.
 In total, he scored 23 tries in 87 games for Hull.